breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Over the last decade, I bet on some strange ideas.
 A lot of people I looked up to at the time laughed at me.
 I'll bet they aren't laughing anymore.
 I ought to thank them one day, because their laughter gave me a lot of motivation.
 I've said some idiotic things to be sure, but I've also made some laughable predictions which were correct.
 Lesson learned: aim straighter.

 In 2012, I was in Austin sitting next to an ex-poker player named [Amir](https://twitter.com/amirpc) who was singing Hinton's praises.
-Hypnotized by his technicolor slides, I quit my job in a hurry and started an educational project using speech recognition and restricted Boltzman machines.
+Hypnotized by his technicolor slides, I quit my job in a hurry and started an educational project using speech recognition and restricted Boltzmann machines.
 It never panned out, but I learned a lot about ASR and Android audio.
 Still love [that idea](http://breandan.net/2014/02/09/the-end-of-illiteracy/).

 <center>
 <a href="https://www.cs.toronto.edu/~hinton/csc2535/notes/lec4new.pdf"><img align="center" width="75%" src="../images/rbm.png"/></a>